 When it comes to scheduling an interview, the step that requires the most back-and-forth with a candidate is asking them for what times they're available.
 By requesting availability through InterviewPlanner, you should be able to reduce the number of times you have to go back to the candidate.

-Before requesting availability for a candidate, you'll need to make sure everything is set up first.
-An optional (though recommended) step is configuring your company branding so that the page that the candidates will see have your company's logo and colors.
+Before requesting availability for a candidate, an optional (though highly recommended) step is configuring your company branding so that the page that the candidates will see have your company's logo and colors.

-Once that's set up, you'll need to configure a stage for availability requests.
+You might also want to configure default settings on a stage for availability requests.
 This is a quick step that will help save time in the long run because it sets up defaults for all availability requests you send out for that stage.

 Getting to the request availability workflow